Now, brave heroes! Go forth on to a new adventure!

 And there isn’t much to say about the antagonists of this series that I haven’t already, but there’s a lot I could say about the main villain of the series, the one turning people into demons and generally being a real bastard.
 I won’t say a lot, though, because spoilers and this review’s going longer than I expected!

-The main antagonist of this series is a “Smooth Criminal” version Michael Jackson-looking demon who acts like a mafia boss.
+The main antagonist of this series is a “Smooth Criminal” version Michael Jackson-looking demon who acts like a mafia boss (actually, regarding his appearance…well, see for yourself).
 We don’t know his goals, yet, but he seems supremely selfish and supremely powerful.
 He’s furiously cruel and quite terrifying.
 He shows up very early on in the series, and I think his appearance might have been what kept Kimetsu no Yaiba from sinking into oblivion.
 He’s great, and genuinely very intimidating.

 And, that’s it.